RykerWilder/notes/cybersecurity/nmap.md

 ---

-Only use Nmap on networks you have permission to scan (it may be illegal on other people's networks).
+Only use Nmap on networks you have permission to scan, it's illegal on other people's networks.